agustin-gabrielli-sw/infra-as-code-test/README.md

 ## Deployment

+## To deploy the infrastructure using a GitHub Actions workflow

+You must first configure the repo to be able to connect to Azure.
+For this, read, edit and execute the init.ps1 file.

+It just needs to be done the first time.

-To deploy the infrastructure
+## To deploy the infrastructure manually

+1) Complete the names in the init.ps1 file and run it

 1) Ensure you have a target resource group already created

-2) Create a main.bicepparam file with the required params.
-You can clone main.bicepparam.example
+2) Create a main.bicepparam file with the required params

 3) Run the following command: